 Analysis: Indian Security Concerns Amid Bangladesh Crisis

-• 8 Aug 2024 6:25 AM GMT
+- In English 8 Aug 2024 11:55 AM IST

 The ongoing crisis in Bangladesh, triggered by political turmoil and escalating violence, poses significant security concerns for India.
 This situation comes on the heels of another regional destabilization—the fall of President Ashraf Ghani’s government in Afghanistan in 2021, which led to the Taliban's resurgence.
 Both events have amplified India's strategic anxieties, particularly concerning the role of Pakistan and the potential rise of extremism in its neighborhood.